-If you or your company have not previously submitted a notification for higher risk work, please contact the Workplace Contact Unit (mail firstname.lastname@example.org ) and request to speak to an Occupational Hygiene Inspector prior to submitting the notification.
+If you or your company have not previously submitted a notification for higher risk work, please contact the HSA Contact Centre (mail firstname.lastname@example.org ) and request to speak to an Occupational Hygiene Inspector prior to submitting the notification.

 Why and When do I need to Notify the HSA about asbestos work?